jawy1248/CS260/README.md

 ## React Updates
 For this part of the project, I honestly could not even get my `npm run dev` to work...so I did not deploy it to my production.
 I fully expect to take a huge hit for this...But I did try to create the React application, so I am hoping for some points.
+- [x] I was able to get the Simon working and deployed
 - [x] I added react routers (although I think this is where my error is so idk if I did it right)
 - [x] Each of the webpages are now as react components.
 Each page is now .jsx files
 - [ ] No react hooks
-- [ ] Honestly idek if it bundled with WebPack and Babel My code can be seen in my github repository, however it is NOT in my production environment
+- [ ] Honestly idek if it bundled with WebPack and Babel My code can be seen in my GitHub repository, however it is NOT in my production environment

 ---